Lorenzo0111/Farms/README.md

 # Farms

-This repository contains the code of the Farms spigot plugin (Coming soon).
+This repository contains the code of the Farms spigot plugin.

 ## License
 Remember to read our [license](LICENSE) before using this code.